Device - Use audio in SmodeAn Audio Device lets Smode output sound, and react to an audio input.

-Note that with some device or driver, like Tascam ASIO for instance, the buffer size choice contains only an unique value set in the device setting panel.
+Note that with some device or driver, like Tascam ASIO for instance, the buffer size choice contains only a unique value, set in the device setting panel.

-So use the manufacturer setting panel if you need to change this value.
+So, use the manufacturer settings panel if you need to change this value.

 - Compute Waveform And Spectrum Activate the computing of the waveform and spectrum for further analysis.
-Can be costly, but needed for audio extraction.
+Can be costly, but required for audio extraction.

-- Input Gain Input gain of the audio device in Decibel
+- Input Gain Input gain of the audio device (in Decibels)

-- Output Gain Output gain of the audio device in Decibel
+- Output Gain Output gain of the audio device (in Decibels)

 Juce Audio - Core audio engine allowing communication with the underlying Operating System audio APIs.